solomonsjoseph/RePORTaLiN/docs/sphinx/user_guide/quickstart.rst

 **Step 4: Check Your Results**

-Navigate to the results folder:
+Navigate to the output folder:

 .. code-block:: bash

-   cd results/dataset/
+   cd output/dataset/
    ls

 ✅ **Expected Output:** You'll see a folder with your dataset name (e.g., ``Indo-vap/``)